-The Office of Human Resources is committed to creating, encouraging, and maintaining an environment that recruits, retains, develops and supports a diverse community of highly qualified and certified teachers, administrators, support professionals, and administrative personnel.
-We achieve this through our knowledgeable, approachable, and professional resources in providing services in the areas of employee relations, benefits and retirement, recruitment and retention, organizational development, compensation, and human resource information management.
-We are actively engaged in developing and communicating sound policies and procedures that balance the needs of our students and our employees while ensuring compliance with federal and state laws.
-Our teams of certified professionals in Teacher Recruitment and Hiring, Employee Certification and Licensure, Employee Compensation, Leave, and Retirement; and the Support Services team are dedicated to providing strategic leadership, modeling excellence, integrity, responsiveness and teamwork.
+The Office of Human Resources creates and maintains an environment that recruits, retains, and supports a diverse community of highly qualified teachers, administrators, support professionals, and administrative personnel.
+This is achieved by providing services in the areas of benefits, leave and retirement, recruitment and retention, organizational development, compensation, and human resource information management.
+The office actively engages in developing and communicating sound policies and procedures that balance the needs of our students and our employees while ensuring compliance with federal and state laws.